 Point sources are the ones we hear about the most: industrial enterprises or urban waste treatment plants that directly pollute a watershed from a single pipe or point.
-Most point sources are regulated by the National Pollutant Discharge Elimination System (NPDES), and have been the cornerstone of water pollution control in the US since the passage of the CWA.

-Nonpoint sources, on the other hand, account for a whopping 80% of the nitrogen and phosphorous that ends up in US waters - and most of these are unregulated, for a variety of political, social, economic, and logistical reasons.
+Nonpoint sources, on the other hand, can account for a whopping 80% of the nitrogen and phosphorous that ends up in the water - and most of these are unregulated, for a variety of political, social, economic, and logistical reasons.